oddguid/visualstatus/doc/Logger.md

 ### void logWarning(message)

-Logs a messge using the log level _warning_.
+Logs a message using the log level _warning_.

 ```javascript
 logger.logWarning("a warning message");